alstn2468/alstn2468/README.md

 ### 김민수 (Minsu Kim)

-Hello👋 My name is Minsu and I lived in Republic of Korea.
+Hello👋 My name is Minsu and I lived in Republic of Korea.<br/>
 I want to be a 🦄 full-stack developer.

 #### 🔭 I’m currently working on ...